 Section 704: Home Business

-AExempt from regulation.
+Exempt from regulation.
 Home offices and work areas used by writers, editors, consultants, artists, or telecommuters located entirely within a principal dwelling or accessory structure and used only by a resident of the dwelling, without signs, public access, or outdoor storage or displays, employees, or helpers other than members of the household.
 These types of businesses are not visibly apparent and do not impact neighboring properties.

-B.Applicability.
+Applicability.
 Most home-based businesses will meet the requirements for either a Home Occupation or Home Enterprise.
 If a home- based business does not meet the requirements of this section it may be permitted as another allowed use according to Section 204 and subject to all applicable requirements of these Regulations.

 C. Overall Standard of Review.
 Home businesses such as Home Occupations and Enterprises are businesses which are customary in residential areas; they do not have an “undue adverse effect upon the character of the residential area” in which the dwelling is located, and they have little to no impact on neighboring properties (State Statute 24 VSA S 4412(4)) (See Figure 3.2).

-D..
-Specific Review Standards.
+D. Specific Review Standards.

-1. Home Occupation.
+Home Occupation.
 No provision of these regulations shall infringe upon the right of any resident to have a home occupation provided the standards of this section are met.
 A home business that exhibits little indication that a business exists within the residential neighborhood is a home occupation.
 A home occupation shall not exceed 30% of the habitable floor area of the dwelling, whether located in either the dwelling or an accessory structure.
 Home occupations shall meet all the following standards: